The Homeless Reduction Bill has now been agreed by both houses.

 Enforcement of the new position

-However, where a local authority fail to secure accommodation, a landlord would have good grounds in our view to make a formal complaint and claim costs incurred as a result of their failure (such as the court costs).
+If the legislation or guidance (yet to be published) is not followed by the local authority, a landlord or tenant can make a complaint.
 If the complaint is not dealt with in the first instance by the local authority, it can be escalated to the Ombudsman1.

-When the Bill becomes an Act and commences, local authorities in England will be under a duty to provide free of charge services providing information and advice on:
+When the Act commences, local authorities in England will be under a duty to provide free of charge services providing information and advice on:

 - preventing homelessness